sage-code/eve/manual/structure.md

 **example**
 ```
 print "True"  if  T;  -- this will print True
-print "False" if ¬ F;  -- this will print False
+print "False" if !F;  -- this will print False

 ```